ivan100-ivoop/PufferPanel-Bot/README.md

         "prefix": "!" // prefix !user
     },
     "error": {
-        "not_found": "Hmmm I can't find This Command!!"
+        "not_found": "Hmmm I can't find This Command!!", "allocations": "All Allocation is in use!"
     },
     "panel": {
         "url": "", // panel url